gyepisam/redux/README.md

 $3 = temporary file name

-The script is called with stdout opened to a temporary file (which is unnamed and different from $3) and the script is expected to produce output on stdout or write the output to $3.
+The script is called with stdout opened to a temporary file (which is unnamed and different from $3) and the script is expected to produce output on stdout or write to $3.
 It is an error to do both.

-If the script completes successfuly, redo notes the hash digest of the temporary file contents (sha1) then renames the tmp file to the target file.
+If the script completes successfuly, redo renames the tmp file to the target file and updates its database with the new file's metadata record.
 Since only one of the two temporary files can have content, redo has no trouble selecting the correct one.
 Conversely, if neither file has content, then either is a valid candidate.